-The prior installation of Traefik has already exposed Traefik itself via a selected port number (30305 in the example) on each worker node.
+The prior installation of Traefik has already exposed Traefik itself using the selected port number on each worker node.

 Inbound HTTP Requests

 An ASAP instance is exposed outside of the Kubernetes cluster for HTTP access via an Ingress Controller and potentially a Load Balancer.